 Dread the winter no more!
 Sure, the cold weather can put a damper on the fun things in life and those cold, messy snow piles all over the house can be annoying, but think about all the amazing things this season presents!
 Things like…

 Are you an elegant decorator?
-The one who only puts gold and silver ornaments on the tree and replaces the year-round kitchen towels for a fancier cloth?
+The one who brightens up a room with bold color choices?
 Places a giant poinsettia wreath on the front door and dresses in an array of creamy white sweaters through the season?
 If so, then I have a feeling these gorgeous colors are for you!